This is one of my very favorite recipes. Why?

 Eat More Potatoes

-Most people are surprised when they find out they can eat potatoes on my weight loss plan and that I have an abundance of yummy potato recipes in my 14-Day Program.
+Most people are surprised when they find out they can eat potatoes on my weight loss plan and that I have an abundance of yummy potato recipes in my 30-Day Weight Loss Program.

 Hail to Kale

 This queen of greens is packed with loads of health-benefiting nutrients, such as vitamin K, vitamin C, calcium, iron, and fiber.
 Kale has also been shown to have the ability to protect against cancer and lower cholesterol.

 Cream of Potato and Kale Soup

 This rich and satisfying soup is also very slimming ... and it's vegan and gluten-free!

 - 2 tablespoons olive oil

 - 2 tablespoons dried parsley

 - 1 tablespoon + 1 teaspoon granulated onion